Yonas-Assefa/Shopping-checklist/README.md

-# Shopping Checklist API

-This repository contains the backend for a shopping checklist application.
-It provides API endpoints to manage shopping items and calculate total costs.

-## API Endpoints

-- **GET /api/v1/shoppingItems**
-  - Get all available shopping items.

-- **GET /api/v1/shoppingItems/:id**
-  - Get details of a specific shopping item.

-- **POST /api/v1/shoppingItems**
-  - Create a new shopping item.

-- **PUT /api/v1/shoppingItems/:id**
-  - Update or edit a specific shopping item.

-- **DELETE /api/v1/shoppingItems/:id**
-  - Delete a specific shopping item.

-- **GET /api/v1/totalCosts**
-  - Get the sum of costs for all shopping items.
-  - Get the sum of costs for all already bought shopping items.

-## Installation and Usage

-To run the backend server:

-1. Clone the project:
-2 install dependencies
-  npm install
-3 run the server
-  npm run start
+Shopping Checklist
+This repository contains information about a full-stack shopping items checklist, where users can:

+Create an account and register
+Add new shopping items
+Update existing shopping items
+Delete shopping items they no longer want
+View the percentage of items bought out of the total items in a progress bar Backend
+How to Start the Backend
+To run the backend:

+Download the repository
+Navigate to the project directory and then to the "backend" folder Run the command: npm run dev
+API Endpoints
+Shopping Items
+GET /api/v1/shoppingItems

+Retrieve all available shopping items sorted by their date.
+GET /api/v1/shoppingItems/:id

+Get details of a specific shopping item.
+POST /api/v1/shoppingItems

+Create a new shopping item.
+PUT /api/v1/shoppingItems/:id

+Update or edit a specific shopping item.
+DELETE /api/v1/shoppingItems/:id

+Delete a specific shopping item.
+Authentication
+POST /api/v1/auth/register

+Create a new user account.
+POST /api/v1/auth/login

+Log in with email and password.
+GET /api/v1/auth/logout

+Log the user out.
+GET /api/v1/getCurrentUser

+Get the currently logged-in user.
+PUT /api/v1/auth/updateDetails

+Update user information.
+PUT /api/v1/auth/updatePassword

+Change the password for the current user.
+Total Cost
+GET /api/v1/totalCosts
+Retrieve the total costs and total bought cost of the current user's items.
+Frontend
+How to Start the Frontend
+To run the frontend:

+Download the repository
+Navigate to the project directory and then to the "frontend" folder Run the command: npm start